 Relational databases also provide functionality called “indexing.”
 A database index is a data structure which improves the speed of data retrieval.
 Indexes are commonly added to data fields that are routinely used to query and join tables.
 In the above SQL statements EmployeeId and CompanyId would be candidates for this type of optimization.

 What are non-relational databases?

 The non-relational database, or NoSQL database, stores data.
 However, unlike the relational database, there are no tables, rows, primary keys or foreign keys.
 Instead, the non-relational database uses a storage model optimized for specific requirements of the type of data being stored.

 Some of the more popular NoSQL databases are MongoDB, Apache Cassandra, Redis, Couchbase and Apache HBase.

-There are four popular non-relational types: document data store, column-oriented database, key-value store and graph database.
+There are five popular non-relational types: document data store, column-oriented database, key-value store, document store, and graph database.
 Often combinations of these types are used for a single application.

 Document data stores

 A document data store manages a set of named string fields and object data values in an entity referred to as a “document” typically stored in the form of JSON documents, which can be encoded in a variety of ways, including XML, YAML, JSON, BSON or as plain text.
 The fields within documents are exposed, allowing an application to query and filter data using field values.

 The document stores do not require all documents to maintain identical data structures, which provides a great deal of flexibility.
 It’s easy to see then how this flexibility can be leveraged as an organization’s requirements change.